openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 multiple atomic stores.
-The type of the pointee must be an integer, pointer, or floating-point type whose bit width is a power of two greater than or equal to eight and less than or equal to a target-specific size limit.  ``align`` must be explicitly specified on atomic loads, and the load has undefined behavior if the alignment is not set to a value which is at least the size in bytes of the pointee. ``!nontemporal`` does not have any defined semantics for atomic loads.
+The type of the pointee must be an integer, pointer, or floating-point type whose bit width is a power of two greater than or equal to eight and less than or equal to a target-specific size limit.  ``align`` must be explicitly specified on atomic loads.
+Note: if the alignment is not greater or equal to the size of the `<value>` type, the atomic operation is likely to require a lock and have poor performance. ``!nontemporal`` does not have any defined semantics for atomic loads.

 The optional constant ``align`` argument specifies the alignment of the operation (that is, the alignment of the memory address).
-A value of 0 or an omitted ``align`` argument means that the operation has the ABI alignment for the target.
 It is the responsibility of the code emitter to ensure that the alignment information is correct.
 Overestimating the alignment results in undefined behavior.
 Underestimating the alignment may produce less efficient code.
 An alignment of 1 is always safe.
 The maximum possible alignment is ``1 << 32``.
 An alignment value higher than the size of the loaded type implies memory up to the alignment value bytes can be safely loaded without trapping in the default address space.
 Access of the high bytes can interfere with debugging tools, so should not be accessed if the function has the ``sanitize_thread`` or ``sanitize_address`` attributes.

+The alignment is only optional when parsing textual IR; for in-memory IR, it is always present.
+An omitted ``align`` argument means that the operation has the ABI alignment for the target.

 The optional ``!nontemporal`` metadata must reference a single metadata name ``<nontemp_node>`` corresponding to a metadata node with one